CPA Exam Registration Process? – A Step-by-Step Guide

 The CPA USA exam is given all year round, across countries.
 The American Institute of Certified Public Accountants (AICPA) is the responsible body for the CPA USA certification exam.
-Aspects like Audits, attestation engagements, preparation, compilation, and review activities are all covered in the attestation and audit section of the CPA exam.
+Aspects like Audits, attestation engagements, preparation, compilation, and review activities are all covered in the attestation and audit section of the CPA exam

 AUD (Attestation and Auditing), unlike the other three CPA Exam parts, assesses a candidate’s ability to analyze situations and generate conclusions using judgment.
 These abilities are critical in the auditing industry, and the CPA USA exam is designed to guarantee that candidates can properly and ethically assess circumstances in order to complete the auditing and attesting obligations of a Certified Public Accountant.